 Pit Entry and Exit:

-– Drivers exiting the pits must not cross the white line marking.
+Drivers exiting the pits must not cross the white line marking.

-– Drivers on track are not allowed to use the pit blend lane as part of the official racing surface.
+Drivers on track are not allowed to use the pit blend lane as part of the official racing surface.

-– If you spin off whilst the pack is close, rejoining the track immediately is ill-advised.
+If you spin off the track while the pack is close, rejoining the track immediately is ill-advised.
 You do not ghost and you will cause accidents.
 Staying still is the best option until the other cars have avoided you.

-– If you go off the track, rejoin in a manner that is both safe and in no way a danger to other competitors.
+If you go off the track, rejoin in a manner that is both safe and in no way a danger to other competitors.

 Driving in different conditions:

-Opening lap: In the opening lap all cars are driving very close together.
-Extra caution, awareness and patience is crucial because there’s a higher risk of contact and less room for error.
+Opening lap: In the opening lap, all cars are driving very close together.
+Extra caution, awareness and patience is crucial, because there’s a higher risk of contact and less room for error.

-Imagine you did a great qualifying lap but then get taken out in the first couple of corners… That’s not what you want and it’s the same for anyone else on track.
+Imagine you did a great qualifying lap but then get taken out in the first couple of corners… That’s not what you want, and it’s the same for anyone else on track.

 Night: For races that take place at night time, all drivers are required to have their headlights on in order to make your car visible to others, and to make the road more visible for you.
-If you’re involved in an accident which damages both of your headlights, you must return to the pits immediately for repairs
+If you’re involved in an accident which damages both of your headlights, you must return to the pits immediately for repairs.

 Rain: For races with rain or a chance of rain, please make sure you have turned the wipers on.
 Please take note that a race in wet conditions demands extra awareness and caution as the track is slippery and visibility can be poor.